njukenanli/DataBase-Project-Auction-Website/Readme.md

 Third Commit
 ----------
-York Tseng: upload the ER diagram and the logical design.
+Chao-Wei,Tseng: upload the ER diagram and the logical design.

 2024.11.02 18:45